Home / ISO 27001 Templates / ISO 27001 Network Security Policy Explained + Template

 9. Set out access to networks and network services

-Users are only provided with access to the network and network services that they have been specifically authorized to use.
+Users are only provided with access to the network and network services that they have been specifically authorised to use.

 Access to networks and network services is in line with the Access Control Policy.